 Omar Sultan Haque, M.D., Ph.D. | Director

 Omar Sultan Haque is a psychiatrist and social scientist who studies questions ranging across global health, anthropology, social psychology, bioethics, law, and religion.
-At Harvard Medical School, Dr. Haque is a faculty member in the Department of Global Health and Social Medicine, the Program in Psychiatry and the Law, and is Co-Director, UNESCO Chair in Bioethics, American Unit.
+At Harvard Medical School, Dr. Haque is a faculty member in the Department of Global Health and Social Medicine, the Program in Psychiatry and the Law.

 Dr. Haque graduated with full-tuition merit scholarships from Harvard Medical School (M.D., with honors) and Harvard Divinity School (M.T.S.), and was awarded the Donald J. Cohen Fellowship in Child Psychiatry at Massachusetts General Hospital, Michael Crichton Fellowship in Medical Anthropology, Louis E. Kirstein Fellowship from the Division of Medical Ethics, and the Richard C. Cabot Prize in the History of Medicine/Medical Education.
 He is a graduate of Brown University (Ph.D.; A.B., Sc.B., magna cum laude, phi beta kappa, sigma xi honors), where he was awarded the President James Manning Medal, and Harvey A. Baker Award for academic excellence.